worldline/learning-kotlin/docs/src/en/front-development/README.md

 ## PW create a Compose web app

-- Create a new project IntelliJ project -> Compose Multiplaform.
+- Create a new IntelliJ project -> Compose Multiplaform.
-- Choose "Single platforms", then "Web" and fill the fields.
+- Choose "Single platform" -> "Web" and fill the other fields.
 - Choose **Finish**
-- Wait a while for IntelliJ prepare the project which may request you to install plugins.
+- IntelliJ may take some time to prepare the project and may request to install additional plugins.
-- Run the web app running ` ./gradlew jsBrowserRun --continuous`.
+- Launch the development server of the web app sing this command ` ./gradlew jsBrowserRun --continuous`.
 - Modify `Main.kt` as follows and run the app.
+- Open this address: `localhost:8080`.

 ```kotlin
 fun main() {